dharmab/8492sqdn.net/content/guides/dcs/performance/index.md

 ## Prefer Standalone Over Steam

+Launching DCS through SteamVR runs the game use the older OpenVR API rather than directly using the OpenXR API.
+This causes a performance hit.

-For some reason I haven’t determined, DCS VR runs significantly worse when run through Steam than as a standalone application.
-For best performance, run the Standalone version of DCS directly, and don’t launch it through Steam.
+For the best performance, run the Standalone version of DCS directly with VR mode enabled in DCS settings.

+If you must use Steam, launch the game normally through the desktop client with VR enabled in DCS settings, rather than through SteamVR.

 To convert an existing Steam installation to Standalone: